Phantas0s/devdash/README.md

 * [wtf](https://github.com/wtfutil/wtf)
 * [tdash](https://github.com/jessfraz/tdash)

-# Bugs and Ideas
+## Bugs and Ideas

-I would be happy to read about new ideas and to fix bugs.
-Opening an issue is the way to go.
+If you have any idea to improve DevDash or if you see any bug, please open an issue.

-# Contribute
+## Contribute

-First of all, thanks a lot if you want to contribute to DevDash!
+Thanks a lot if you want to contribute to DevDash!

-If you want to implement a new feature, let's speak about it first and decide if it fits DevDash scope.
+If you want to implement a new feature, let's speak about it first (by opening an issue) and decide if it fits DevDash scope.

-# Making Of
+## Making Of

 For anybody interested how I managed to develop DevDash on side of a full time job, and how I organized my time and kept my motivation, [I wrote an article about that on my blog](https://thevaluable.dev/programming-side-project-example-devdash/).

-# Licence
+## Licence

 [Apache Licence 2.0](https://choosealicense.com/licenses/apache-2.0/)

-# Showcase
+## Showcase

 ![google analytics example DevDash configuration](./example/img/thevaluabledev-2.png)
 -------